brownandrew1390/z_bank_test_chain/README.md

 -   >[Mac](https://gethstore.blob.core.windows.net/builds/geth-alltools-darwin-amd64-1.9.7-a718daa6.tar.gz)

-2. Using the CLI, access the directory where you extracted the geth-and-tools zip and create accounts for two nodes for the network with a separate datadir for each using geth (remember to save the passwords and public and private keys)
+2. Using the CLI, access the directory where you extracted the geth-and-tools zip and create accounts for two nodes for the network using geth (remember to save the passwords and public and private keys)

 -   >` ./geth --datadir node1 account new `